 Visitors can explore and experience 9 granite boulder caves and boardwalk mazes:

 - King Tut’s

 - Fat Man’s Misery

 - The Lemon Squeeze

-Other caves to visit in New Hampshire: Lost River Gorge and Boulder Caves at Kinsman Notch in North Woodstock.
+✰✰ PRO TIP ✰✰ Looking for a place to camp near Polar Caves?
+Check out these camping locations near Rumney, New Hampshire.
+Also, other caves to visit in New Hampshire: Lost River Gorge and Boulder Caves at Kinsman Notch in North Woodstock.

 Once you tour one or two caves, the more you’re going to want to explore and learn about.
 While each cave is different from each other, they all have one thing in common.

 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.